Fiddler's Creek in Naples, FL

 • pro They can't get through without a guest pass, even though GPS directs them to the road.

-• pro Google Maps does not recognize that this is a private access road.
+• pro Google Maps doesn't recognize that this is private access road.

-• pro There is only one fitness facility, one main pool, and a few tennis courts.
+• pro The downsides include only one fitness facility, one main pool, and a few tennis courts.

-• pro The Fiddler's owner needs to keep his word and build another fitness facility given the volume of people that come to Fiddler's during the busy season.
+• pro The owner needs to keep his word and build another fitness facility given the volume of people during the busy season.

-• pro The service at Gator Grill is sorely lacking, and food safety is horrible.
+• pro The service at Gator Grill is sorely lacking and food safety is horrible; improvements are needed.

-• pro The surrounding area is still under construction, and it will look better once completed.
+• pro The area is still under construction in the surrounding area and will be a better-looking place when completed.

 • pro The lots are pricey.